Safety and security

 Control and curfews

 Curfews are in place across both Colleges, depending on your age and whether it is weekday or weekend.
-We allow you as students enough space and freedom to nurture personal and academic growth, whilst understanding that many students can be as young as 14 years old.
+We allow you as students enough space and freedom to nurture personal and academic growth.
 Homestays have variable curfews in place and your parents or guardians can communicate their preferences directly with your host family.

 The caring and supportive learning environment at Bellerbys will help you develop essential life skills.
 So you can become a successful global citizen.
 Every year we see our students grow in confidence and gain outstanding academic results.
 You'll make international friendships that will last a lifetime.